 - 1. The Board committee notes the final draft of the Corporate Parenting Strategy - 2.
-The Board members are asked to: - Comment on the draft Corporate Parenting Strategy ("the strategy") - Agree the priority areas for the delivery of the strategy - Agree that the delivery of the strategy is regularly monitored through the work plan of the Board.
+The Board members are asked to: - Comment on the draft Corporate Parenting Strategy ("the strategy") - Agree the priority areas and action plan for the delivery of the strategy - Agree that the delivery of the strategy is monitored through the work plan of the Board.